ocramz/ocramz.github.io/posts/2024-12-16-deep-music-rec-pt1.markdown

 Each graph vertex corresponds to a music /album/ which contains one or more tracks.

+There are a number of preprocessing steps between the graph and audio data and the `LightningDataModule` (and the intermediate results are stored in SQLite, indexed by album, track and chunk ID).
+For the sake of brevity let's summarize the preprocessing:

+* Compute the graph in-degrees from the edges: `INSERT OR REPLACE INTO nodes_degrees SELECT to_node, count(to_node) FROM edges GROUP BY to_node`
+*

 The music preference graph and audio samples were constructed from public sources.